christroutner/benchmark-bch/docs/test01-node.md

   - Notes:
     - Results were closer to 750 milliseconds per tx.
     - No significantly measurable change in resource usage during test compared to idle.
-    - Used ABC v0.20.0 running on a Digitial Ocean Droplet with 2 CPU & 4GB of memory.
+    - Used ABC v0.20.0 running on a Digital Ocean Droplet with 2 CPU & 4GB of memory.
     - Used Blockbook v0.3.1 on a Digital Ocean Droplet with 4 CPU and 8GB of memory.
     - REST API running on a Digital Ocean Droplet with 1 CPU and 2GB of memory.

-- Test 3
+- Test 03
   - Date: 01/21/2020
   - 7-day average TXs per day: 52022
   - `NUMBER_OF_ADDRESSES`: 3000